-Cat Diet – Cat Food
+Cat Diet – Feeding Your Cat

 Cats in the wild feed on rodents and especially voles.
 The ideal cat diet for domestic cats would be a canned mouse.
 Unfortunately this is not available in super markets.